 If too many customers die sooner than expected and they need to pay out more claims than planned, the insurer loses money, which is why underwriting is so thorough and there are harsh penalties for concealing information on your application.

 2. Investing premiums you paid

 In the years before they need to pay out the death benefit, your insurer invests a portion of those payments.
 The insurer sets aside enough cash to pay out claims in case of a market downturn and keeps any interest gained.

 An additional investment stream comes from permanent life insurance customers, whose premiums fund both their death benefit and an investment-like cash value feature.
-The cash value grows at a rate set by your provider, usually with a guaranteed minimum.
+The cash value grows at a rate set by your provider.

 Finally, there are some insurance policies that go unclaimed.
 This might happen with term life insurance, which ideally expires when you’ve saved enough money to self-insure.
 Permanent policies, which come with high premiums, are often surrendered or lapse when owners can’t keep up with the payments.

 While a policy lapse or surrender means the insurer is no longer liable for the payout on the policy, it also loses premiums that could have been invested.
-Most insurers charge a surrender fee to recoup some of that lost revenue.
+Most insurers charge surrender fees to recoup some of that lost revenue.

-An expired term life policy is ideal for providers because it allows them to collect decades of premiums without paying out any claims.
+An expired term life policy is ideal for providers because it means they have collected decades of premiums without paying out any claims.

-These are only the ways insurers make money on life insurance policies.
-Most life insurance providers sell other financial products, like annuities, so they can rely on more than one product to bring in profits.
+These are the four ways insurers make money on life insurance policies.
+Most life insurance providers sell other financial products, like annuities, giving them another type of product to bring in profits.